Michael Williams (tight end)

-Early years
+Early life

 Williams attended Pickens County High School in Alabama.
 He earned All-County, All-Area and honorable mention All-State honors while playing basketball in high school.
 While at high school, he also earned the 2007 Alabama Sports Writers Association All-State honors as a Tight end on the first-team and also was selected as the ASWA Class 2A lineman of the year.
 He was a member of The Mobile Press-Register Elite 18 while at High School.
 He earned first-team All-State honors in his Junior season and also was an Honorable mention as a Tight end while at high school.

 College career

 Williams played College football at Alabama.
 He finished college with a total of 51 receptions, 503 receiving yards along with seven touchdowns.
 On January 7, 2013, he had 3 receptions, 17 receiving yards, and one receiving touchdown against Notre Dame in the 2013 BCS National Championship Game.
 In January 2013, he was added to the Senior Bowl roster.